Facilitating a Better Life For Veterans Through Canine Companionship and Service

 What is the law regarding service dog access to public places?

 Under the Americans with Disabilities Act (ADA) and Tennessee law, all businesses that serve the public, such as restaurants, hotels, retail stores, taxicabs, theaters, concert halls and sports facilities, are prohibited from discriminating against individuals with disabilities.
 The ADA requires these businesses to allow people with disabilities to bring their service dogs onto business premises in whatever areas customers are generally allowed.
 Additional charges for admitting the service dog to an establishment or fares for transportation cannot be required.
-Only religious facilities and residential facilities may refuse service dog entry.
+Religious facilities and residential facilities may refuse service dog entry.
+For a complete reading of public access laws, please visit https://assistancedogsinternational.org/resources/public-access-laws/